emerge-lang/compiler/roadmap.md

 5. control structures
    * if-else
    * while / do-while
-   * for
 6. distinguish terminating and non-terminating statements in code chunks
 7. return type checking
+8. Parser Refactoring
+   1. Execute rule on match, not on construction time for easier debugging
-8. Parsing fallbacks: define simple logic to parse until ... when a sub-rule fails; e.g.:
+   2. fallbacks: define simple logic to parse until ... when a sub-rule fails; e.g.:
-    * in ParameterList: when a parameter fails, construct a dummy parameter, report the error, go to the next Operator.COMMA and continue
+     * e.g. in ParameterList: when a parameter fails, construct a dummy parameter, report the error, go to the next Operator.COMMA and continue
 9. Test suite for all existing code
 10. object model
     1. class definition